nadigerdivya/Interview_Questions/README.md

 22. Difference between arrow function and regular function?
 When to choose between them?
 23. What is callback hell in javascript?
 24. What are the advantages and disadvantages of closure?
 A: https://dev.to/provish/closures-in-javascript-5fab
-25. What is github? why it is used?
-What is your day to day activity with github?
-26. What is DOM?
-Which data structures it will use?
-27. What us concurrency module in Javascript?
+25. What us concurrency module in Javascript?
-28. Why we cannot change the value of Const in javascript?
+26. Why we cannot change the value of Const in javascript?
 A: Talk about Reference by value.

 HTML and CSS
 ---------------